yannickoswald/convergence/README.md

 ## Repository Overview

-This repository stores all code related to the paper **Oswald, 2024, Global convergence of incomes in a climate-constrained world** (in preparation/review).
+This repository stores all code related to the paper **Oswald & Millward-Hopkins, 2025, The Carbon Emissions of Global Income Convergence Scenarios** https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5333077 (in preparation/review).

 All relevant output figures for this paper are produced in Jupyter notebooks.
 These notebooks employ the classes that represent the actual model, which are Python files.